spotinst/help/src/docs/eco/getting-started/connect-your-aws-account.md

       <details>
         <summary markdown="span">How to use custom templates</summary>

-        The custom template lets you use custom CloudFormation templates that are approved by our Spot solutions architect.
+        You can use custom CloudFormation templates approved by our Spot solutions architect.

         ![connect-aws-11](https://github.com/spotinst/help/assets/106514736/8e15c3ba-39fd-4327-b9b3-257c7c91f10a)